Program Guide:

 Day 3: Sunday, September 10

 Over the next two weeks, you’ll explore 4 different European cities with your cohort.
 This is your chance to get to know the other people in your group, learn how to navigate new cities, and begin to explore the historical and cultural differences make places unique.
-Today, you’ll get an overview of London and how to use the “Tube”, London’s subway system.
+In the morning, your group will go to the EF Office in London to do important activities and workshops that will set you up for success throughout your semester — and have a lot of fun while you’re at it!
+In the afternoon, you’ll see some of London’s most iconic sights of London and how to use the Tube, London’s underground subway system.

 Meals included: Breakfast